 Underneath the tower and located down a small flight of stairs tucked away through a doorway in the corner of the courtyard is the diminutive St. George’s Chapel (Kapela sv Jurija), one of the oldest parts of the castle.
 By the order of Cesar's document from 1489 it was dedicated to St. George, the patron saint of Ljubljana and was renovated in the Baroque style and in 1747 decorated with the coats of arms of over 60 rulers, including Herman and Ulrich of Celje, Henrik of Gorizia County, and Krištof Rauber, a former bishop of Ljubljana.

-The castle also offer a range of tours such as guided viewings of the Castle and exhibitions by knowledgeable locals and the unique Tima machine and Behind Bars immersive tours or else take in Ljubljana’s premier attraction at your own pace with commentary courtesy of an audio guide available in 14 languages.
+The castle also offer a range of tours such as guided viewings of the Castle and exhibitions by knowledgeable locals and the unique Time machine and Behind Bars immersive tours or else take in Ljubljana’s premier attraction at your own pace with commentary courtesy of an audio guide available in 14 languages.
+You can even save a dragon in a fun adventure game Escape Castle.